Cardia is a videographer from Barbados with a passion for travel, craft, writing and helping others.

 2. Car Washes

 This is one of the most popular (and effective) ways to earn money as a group.
-Look for places that you could hold your car wash: supermarkets, malls and large stores with large car parks are best.
+Look for places where you could hold your car wash: supermarkets, malls and large stores with large car parks are best.
 Call and ask for permission to use their facilities for your fundraiser.
 Also, check for a nearby source of water, like a tap.

 Once you have a date and time set, promote the car wash.
 To show that you all belong to one group, wear the same colour shirts, or if you have a team shirt, have everyone wear theirs.
 If possible, get a banner advertising the group’s name and the car wash.